List of Duck Dodgers characters: Duck Dodgers

-Captain Daffy Edgar Dumas Aloysius Eoghain "the Duck" Dodgers is the star of the show.
-He was voiced by Joe Alaskey.
+Captain Daffy Edgar Dumas Aloysius Eoghain "the Duck" Dodgers is the main character of the show.
+He was voiced by Joe Alaskey and "portrayed" by Daffy Duck.

 Duck Dodgers was accidentally frozen for over three centuries.
 He was revived by Dr. I.Q.
 Hi in the middle of the 24th century.
 Through scheming and lies, he managed to trick everyone into believing he was a 21st-century hero.
-In reality, he was only a water boy for a football team.
+In reality, he was only a water boy for a college football team.
 He is arrogant, rude, selfish, greedy, lazy, cowardly, gullible, and not particularly intelligent.
 He occasionally displays surprisingly high levels of heroism and competence, suggesting that he is not quite as daft as he appears to be, although he mostly succeeds through dumb luck and the work of the Eager Young Space Cadet.
 Ironically, Commander X-2 actually caused Dodgers to become a minor football star in the final game of the season, which is what he used to parlay himself into captaincy in the Protectorate, meaning that he is, technically, not lying when he claims he won a championship football game in his own time.
 His running gag tends to be that he develops crushes on various women, who almost always hate him.

 Cadet

 Eager Young Space Cadet Porky C. Joey "the Pig" Paide is the faithful sidekick of Duck Dodgers.
 He was voiced by Bob Bergen.

 Cadet looks up to Dodgers, seeing him as a father-figure in many ways.
 He is utterly loyal to Dodgers and doesn't doubt a word he says.
 Despite being much smarter than his so-called hero, Cadet lets Dodgers give all the orders.
 Dodgers cares deeply for Cadet, though he rarely shows it.
 Dodgers relies heavily on the Cadet's assistance and would likely fail most missions without it; he often tries to take credit for the Cadet's work.

-Cadet is also fairly successful as a ladies man, often being the one who gets the girl Dodgers swoons over.
+Cadet is also fairly successful as a ladies' man, often being the one who ends up with the woman Dodgers swoons over.
 He graduated summa cum laude from the Protectorate Academy.
 Very little else is known about his past, though one episode portrays him as being the Prince and Ruler of his home planet of Swinus 9.
 Another episode reveals that Cadet's sister was sold to the sausage factory (by Dodgers), and villains trying to dethrone or otherwise eliminate him.
 However, Cadet reveals this background by telling a story to his overly rambunctious niece and nephews who expressed no prior knowledge of this.
 It is unknown whether or not this is true or just his attempt to impress his relatives.
 He claimed to Count Muerte that he ended world hunger, though this could be seen as bragging to a stranger.